27 Items that People Forget to Bring for a Cruise

 The ultimate easy and waterproof organization system, I just love ziplock baggies!

-You can take mini-first aid packs with you when you head out on an excursion, keep your hair elastics and clips, and even pack a dry snack for the kids (do check port regulations and note it’s against the law in most places to take fruit, vegetables and meat items off the cruise ship).
+You can take mini-first aid packs with you when you head out on an excursion, keep your hair elastics and clips, and even pack a dry snack for the kids.

 YouTube video: Things Not to Forget to Pack for a Cruise